 used to protect from external threats.
 The masks are designed differently for

-and may feature red, associated with blood, courage and danger.
+feature red, associated with blood, courage and danger.
 Female masks represent

 positive forces and are used mainly in dances performed at night, such as